2015 NCAA National Collegiate women's ice hockey tournament

 The 2015 NCAA National Collegiate Women's Ice Hockey Tournament involved eight schools in single-elimination play to determine the national champion of women's NCAA Division I college ice hockey.
 The quarterfinals were contested at the campuses of the seeded teams on March 14, 2015.
 The Frozen Four was played on March 20 and 22, 2015 at Ridder Arena in Minneapolis, Minnesota with the University of Minnesota as the host.
+Quinnipiac and RIT (previously of NCAA Division III) each reached the NCAA National Collegiate tournament for the first time in program history.

 The tournament was won by Minnesota with a 4–1 win over Harvard, giving the Golden Gophers their fifth overall title and third in four years.

 Qualifying teams

 For the first time, the winners of all four Division I conference tournaments received automatic berths to the NCAA tournament.
 The other four teams were selected at-large.
 The top four teams were then seeded and received home ice for the quarterfinals.